yokawasa/istio-sandbox/README.md

 EOF
 ```

 Send the HTTP request to http://non-existent-service.testns1.svc.cluster.local/.
-The endpoint is supposed to return a response after 5 sec.
+The IP address of this endpoint is invalid, so the request will fail and trigger a idle timeout after 5 sec.

 ```bash
 export NAMESPACE=testns1